-Acute and chronic neck and lower back pain represents a major health care problem in the United States.
+Acute and chronic neck and lower back pain represent major health care problems in the United States.
 An estimated 75% of all people will experience back pain at some time in their lives.
 Most patients who present with an acute episode of back pain recover without surgery, while 3-5% of patients presenting with back pain have a herniated disc, and 1-2% have compression of a nerve root.
 Older patients present with more chronic or recurrent symptoms of degenerative spinal disease.
 (See Epidemiology.)

 Spinal stenosis is part of the aging process, and predicting who will be affected is not possible.
 No clear correlation is noted between the symptoms of stenosis and race, occupation, sex, or body type.
 The degenerative process can be managed, but it cannot be prevented by diet, exercise, or lifestyle.

 Lumbar spinal stenosis (LSS) implies spinal canal narrowing with possible subsequent neural compression.
 Although the disorder often results from acquired degenerative changes (spondylosis), spinal stenosis may also be congenital in nature (see Etiology).
 In some cases, the patient has acquired degenerative changes that augment a congenitally narrow canal.
-The canal components that contribute to acquired stenosis include the facets (hypertrophy, arthropathy), ligamentum flavum (hypertrophy), posterior longitudinal ligament (OPLL), vertebral body (bone spurs), intervertebral disk, and epidural fat.
+The canal components that contribute to acquired stenosis include the facets (hypertrophy, arthropathy), ligamentum flavum (hypertrophy), posterior longitudinal ligament (ossification of posterior longitudinal ligament [OPLL]), vertebral body (bone spurs), intervertebral disk, and epidural fat.
 Congenital stenosis may predispose an individual with mild degenerative changes to become symptomatic earlier in life.
 (See the images below.)